-Virtual high-throughput screening (Virtual HTS) is a cost-efficient hit identification strategy involving the screening of virtual compound collections against ligand-based or structure-based in-silico models.
-Our computational scientists will design and execute a bespoke virtual HTS workflow that best suits your needs, and typically includes:
+Virtual high-throughput screening (Virtual HTS) is a cost-efficient hit identification strategy involving the screening of virtual compound collections against ligand-based or structure-based in silico models.
+Our computational scientists will design and execute the bespoke virtual HTS workflow that best suits your needs, typically including:

 - Virtual library selection: We have a curated virtual collection of nearly 10 million lead-like and drug-like commercial compounds.
 Our computational scientists can also enumerate virtual compound collections tailored to your needs